 The Duke Lemur Center is located in Duke Forest, less than 10 minutes from Duke’s West Campus.
-For directions to the Duke Lemur Center, please click here.
+For our GPS address and directions to the Duke Lemur Center, please click here.

 Nope!
 As cuddly as the animals may appear, our lemurs are wild animals.
 For the safety of the lemurs and our guests, no visitors are allowed any physical contact with the animals.
 However, we do welcome flash-free photography—the lemurs can be quite photogenic!
 (See the "Frequently Asked Questions" tab below for the best tours for photos.)

 Do I need to call ahead to visit the DLC and see the lemurs?
 Yes, all tours are by appointment only.
 Please visit our tours homepage to make your reservation.

 What is your weather policy?
 Tours will go on rain or shine with the exception of threats of lighting in the forecast.
 Please dress accordingly.

 Do I get to touch a lemur on the tour?
 Nope!
 As cuddly as the animals may appear, our lemurs are wild animals.
 For the safety of our animals and our guests, no visitors are allowed any physical contact with the animals.
 However, we do welcome flash-free photography – the lemurs can be quite photogenic!

 I have a scheduled tour, but notice restricted access signs on Lemur Lane.
 If you have a scheduled tour or would just like to visit the gift shop during business hours, please follow Lemur Lane past the restricted access signs until you reach our parking lot.

 Can I take pictures during my tour?
 Yes, of course!
 Lemurs are extremely photogenic, and we encourage taking photos for personal enjoyment and to share online!
 Note, though, that photography is permitted only for noncommercial use and that photos should not be sold, reproduced, transferred, distributed, or otherwise commercially exploited in any way UNLESS the photographer has received permission from the Lemur Center and the Duke University Office of News and Communications.
 We also cannot allow professional photographers (or guests more generally) to set up tripods/monopods or alternate lighting.
 If you have questions, please reach out to us and we’ll be happy to clarify further.